Consumer edition active

 During pregnancy, infections, such as rubella, toxoplasmosis, Zika virus infection, or cytomegalovirus infection, sometimes result in cerebral palsy.
 Sometimes the brain malformations that cause cerebral palsy result from genetic abnormalities.

-During the first two years of life, severe illness, such as inflammation of the tissues covering the brain (meningitis), a severe bloodstream infection (sepsis), injury, and severe dehydration, can damage the brain and result in cerebral palsy.
+During the first 2 years of life, severe illness, such as inflammation of the tissues covering the brain (meningitis), a severe bloodstream infection (sepsis), injury, and severe dehydration, can damage the brain and result in cerebral palsy.

 Did You Know...